Navigation

 • Create a project timeline in September

-• Adhere to project timeline deadlines and expectations set by advisor
+• Adhere to project timeline deadlines and expectations set by you and an advisor

-• Present project outcomes in West Oval Room of Rotunda in May 2023
+• Present project outcomes to the public in May

 Why Become a Citizen Leaders Fellow?